Study Abroad Program Overview

 is arrangedbyFaculties which are listed in detail below.The academic year is divided into two semesters:autumn and spring.
 Most courses at the University of Copenhagen are taught as semester-long courses.Each semesterwithin the Faculty of Science is separated intotwo blocks.Block 1+2 areautumn semester and block 3+4 are spring semester.Therefore courses in the Faculty of Science are shorter and more intense in their structure.

 The Faculty of Science

-- Covers a wide range of programs including Anthropology, Political Science, Psychology, and Sociology
+Includes the departments of Anthropology, Economics, Political Science, Psychology, and Sociology

 Copenhagen Business School

 CBS is a separate institution from the University of Copenhagen, howeveryou can enroll in courses atCBS if you are a Business major and have receivedadvance permission from the UCEAP Study Center

 Internships abroad are a great way to enhance your resume for today’s competitive job market.
 Stand out from your peers, gain hands-on experience, and develop your global professional network.